Jeshurun09/remodoc_ai/README.md

 - Logs all AI interactions for monitoring

 ### 🗺️ Maps Integration
-- Google Maps for hospital discovery
+- Leaflet with OpenStreetMap tiles for hospital discovery
-- Directions and emergency routing
+- Directions links powered by OpenStreetMap
 - Location-based hospital recommendations

 ### 🧑‍💼 Admin Dashboard